tcoppex/mbed-ble-hid/README.md

 To disable *demo mode* you can set the macro definition **DEMO_ENABLE_RANDOM_INPUT** to 0.

+### ble_shining_kb

+Simulate a ghost writer by repeating a sentence over and over again.

+By default the keyboard layout is set to **LAYOUT_US_INTERNATIONAL**, you can change it by uncommenting the desired layout in [*src/services/keylayouts.h*](https://github.com/tcoppex/mbed-ble-hid/blob/master/src/services/keylayouts.h).

 ## Known limitations

 *Boot protocol*, which allows for mouses and keyboards to be used on a boot level, are laid out but not implemented.